taan-sen/educational_tetris/README.md

-# Funky Play App 🌊
+# Educational Tetris Game for Kids 🌊

 A fun and interactive typing game built with Angular where players must type falling characters before they hit the rising water level!